Graph Kernels: A Survey: Introduction

 The rest of this manuscript is organized as follows.
 In Section~\ref{sec:motivation_challenges}, we discuss why the use of graphs as a means of object representation is vital and necessary in many domain areas, and we also present the challenges of applying learning algorithms on graphs.
 In Section~\ref{sec:preliminaries}, we introduce notation and background material that we need for the remainder of the paper, including some fundamental concepts from graph theory and from kernel methods.
 In Section~\ref{sec:graph_kernels}, we discuss the core concepts of graph kernels, and we give an overview of the literature on graph kernels.
 We begin by describing important kernels that were developed in the early days of the field.
 We next present kernels that are based on neighborhood aggregation mechanisms.
 We then describe more recent kernels that do not employ neighborhood aggregation mechanisms.
 Subsequently, we present kernels that are based on assignment, and methods that can handle continuous node attributes.
 Finally, we give details about frameworks that work on top of graph kernels and aim to improve their performance.
 The grouping of the reported studies is designed to make it easier for the reader to follow the analysis of the literature, and to obtain a complete picture of the different graph kernels that have been proposed throughout the years.
+In Section~\ref{sec:gnns}, we provide a short introduction to graph neural networks, the main competitors of graph kernels, and we discuss how the major family of these models is related to graph kernels.
 In Section~\ref{sec:applications}, we present applications of graph kernels in many different domain areas.
 In Section~\ref{sec:experiments}, we experimentally evaluate the performance of many graph kernels on several widely-used graph classification benchmark datasets.
-Furthermore, we measure the running times of the kernels.
+Furthermore, we measure the running times of these kernels.
 Based on the obtained results, we provide guidelines for the successful application of graph kernels in different classification problems.
+We also study the expressive power of graph kernels from an empirical standpoint by comparing the obtained kernel values against the similarities that are produced by a well-accepted but intractable graph similarity function.
 Finally, Section~\ref{sec:conclusion} contains the summary of the survey, along with a discussion about future research directions in the field of graph kernels.